Knot Categorification from Mirror Symmetry, Part II: Lagrangians: Equivariant Homological Mirror Symmetry

 The functor \beq h^*h_* : {\MDy} \rightarrow {\MDy} \eeq is not identity, but we know how to compute it for any brane on $Y$, by using the algebraic description of branes as modules in ${\MDa}$ and ${\MDav}$.
 There is another way to understand what the $h^*h_*$ functor does, a more geometric one, by thinking about the ordinary mirror ${\cal Y}$ of ${\cal X}$.

 All the functors in the diagram commute with braiding.
-This is manifest for $k_*$ and $k^*$, as we will see, and follows by mirror symmetry for all the others. functors $f^*$ and $f_*$ commute with braiding, which mirror symmetry will make manifest.
+This is manifest for $k_*$ and $k^*$, as we will see, and follows by mirror symmetry for all the others.
 Given a braid $B$ and denoting by the same letter ${\mathscr B}$ the corresponding derived equivalence functors on ${\MDX}$ and ${\MDy}$, we have for example

 for arbitrary $B$.
 It follows that, for example that for ${\cal F}$ and ${\cal G}$ as in Theorem \ref{t:four}

 We will make use of it in section 7.

 The action of ${\mathscr B}$ changes the tilting generators in a way made manifest by equivariant mirror symmetry.